Western Illinois University: Macomb Campus

 Only the candidate shall have the opportunity to address the committee; however, he/she may have legal counsel present.

 A candidate who is allowed to continue in the teacher education program, must agree to have the results of the criminal background investigation provided to the district administrator prior to being placed with a school or agency.
-Furthermore, the candidate will be notified that while he/she will be allowed to proceed in the teacher education program, the final decision regarding teacher certification will be made by the WIU Certification Officer and subsequently, the State.
+Furthermore, the candidate will be notified that while he/she will be allowed to proceed in the teacher education program, the final decision regarding teacher licensure will be made by the WIU Licensure Officer and subsequently, the State.